 Are the jobs located around the country?
-If so, consider a click-able map.
+Consider a clickable map.

-Know your audience.
-The better you understand the potential candidate, the more likely you will be to appeal to them on this page.
-Don't overwhelm them.
-You really don’t need to tell them everything.
-Focus on the job aspects and company benefits that are most likely to grab their attention.
+The better you understand your potential candidates, the more likely you’ll be to appeal to them on the position pages.
+You definitely don’t want to overwhelm them, so remember that you don’t need to tell them everything.
+Focus on the job aspects and company benefits most likely to grab their attention.

-Short, simple contact forms are usually best, but for a recruitment website, you likely have a very motivated visitor, seeking employment.
-When visitors "apply online," make sure to ask for any information that would be important for quickly qualifying or disqualifying the candidate.
+Short, simple contact forms typically work best.
+You likely have very motivated visitors, seeking employment.
+When visitors apply online, ask for any information that would be important for quickly qualifying or disqualifying the candidate.
 Also, allow candidates to upload a resume.

-When there's a new job applicant, the site should automatically email human resources, as well as the appropriate hiring manager.
+When a new job applicant fills out the form, your site should automatically notify human resources, as well as the appropriate hiring manager.

-Even more than most industries, trust is critical in recruitment.
-Web design companies should built sites that quickly build trust through:
+Perhaps more than in most industries, trust is critical in recruitment.
+We build sites that quickly build trust through:

 Since 2001, the Orbit web design and development team has been creating custom sites and managing tricky integrations.
 We’re content management experts who follow best practices and work closely with web strategists and project managers to create your perfect site.